 But how exactly would Facebook be regulated?
 Is Facebook simply a platform that enables online communication by its users?
 Or is Facebook a publisher responsible for that content?
 While the question may seem esoteric and a bit wonky, this is a distinction with a difference.

-As a platform, Facebook and other online companies like Twitter and Reddit are simply digital conduits of information.
+As a platform, Facebook and other online forums like Twitter and Reddit are simply digital conduits of information.
 They cannot be sued for slander or libel.
 They also cannot control what you say or ban you for saying it.
 As a platform, Facebook would be like Verizon or AT&T.

 As a publisher, Facebook would be responsible for all of the content posted on its website, similar to a news organization.
 The distinction would open the company up to significant legal liability, along with a crushing obligation to make editorial decisions about the content posted in every corner of its website.
 As a publisher, Facebook would be like the New York Times or CBS News.